shaanvd/Brunel-Internship/README.md

-----------------Github Data Extraction Tools----------------
+# Github Data Extraction Tools

-These are a collection of scripts designed to extract commit, issue and issue comment information from a set of chosen repositories, to a csv file, stored on your local machine.
+#### These are a collection of scripts designed to extract commit, issue and issue comment information from a set of chosen repositories, to a csv file, stored on your local machine.

 Before you begin: